lidofinance/docs/docs/guides/oracle-operator-manual.md

 ## Oracle phases

-In order to send the report data by the oracle operator to both `AccountingOracle` and `ValidatorExitBusOracle`, it is necessary that:
+In order to send the report data by the oracle operator to both `AccountingOracle` and `ValidatorsExitBusOracle`, it is necessary that:

 - this operator participates in the oracle committee, and
 - a consensus for the corresponding report must be reached